Magento 2 Web Analytics: Select the Right Tracking Stack

 In general, most stores need three core layers:

 The first is covered by GTM + GA, the second by Mixpanel or Amplitude and their alternatives, and the third by Hotjar, Clarity, and similar services.
-In practice, you will run these in parallel as complementary visitor tracking solutions for Magento 2.
+In practice, you'll run these in parallel, each covering a different layer.

 There are dozens of alternatives, and you can try the ones you prefer.
 Even if you do not need a specific feature today, you do not have to turn it off.
 These tools can quietly collect data for a year or two, and when something happens, you can review history and compare changes.